Vermifilter: Secondary treatment

-Secondary and tertiary treatment vermifilters can be underneath the primary vermifilter in a single tower, but are typically single reactors, where several reactors can be chained in series as sequential vermifilters.
-Drainage within the reactor is provided by filter media packed according to the hydraulic conductivity and permeability of each material that is present within the vermifilter.
-The filter packing retains the solid particles present in the effluent wastewater, increases the hydraulic retention time and also provides a suitable habitat for sustaining a population of composting earthworms.
-This population requires adequate moisture levels within the filter media, but also adequate drainage and oxygen levels.
+Secondary and tertiary treatment vermifilters can be stacked underneath the primary vermifilter in a single tower, but are typically separate.
+Multiple reactors can be chained in series.
+Drainage within the reactor is provided by filter media packed according to the hydraulic conductivity and permeability of each filtration media.
+The filter retains the solid particles, increases the hydraulic retention time and provides a suitable habitat for sustaining composting earthworms.
+This population requires adequate moisture levels within the filter media, along with adequate drainage and oxygen.

 Sprinklers or drippers can be used in secondary and tertiary treatment vermifilter reactors (see image).

-Hydraulic factors (hydraulic retention time, hydraulic loading rate and organic loading rate) and biological factors (earthworm numbers, levels of biofilm) can influence treatment efficiency.
+Hydraulic factors (hydraulic retention time, hydraulic loading rate and organic loading rate) and biological factors (earthworm numbers, levels of biofilm) influence treatment efficiency.

 Design

-Vermifilters are enclosed reactors made from durable materials that eliminate the entry of vermin, usually plastic or concrete.
-Ventilation must be sufficient to ensure an aerobic environment for the worms and microorganisms, while also inhibiting entry of unwanted flies.
-Temperature within the reactor needs to be maintained within a range suitable for the species of compost worms used.
+Vermifilter reactors are made from durable materials that exclude vermin such as plastic or concrete.
+Ventilation must be sufficient to ensure an aerobic environment, while also excluding flies.
+Temperature within the reactor needs to be maintained within a range suitable for the worms and microorganisms.